CodeRunner5235/SteamDeck-Auto-TDP/README.md

 # SteamDeck Auto TDP

+**This is now unnecessary**

+SteamOS and decky updates have rendered this work around pointless.
+Just do your updates and everthing should work.

 **What is it?**

 A service that allows the TDP to be set higher than 15w automatically while preserving functionality of the existing TDP control slider in the quick access menu **ON LCD DECKS**.
 I don't know if the OLED uses different files to control the TDP.
 You can try, but I don't know what will happen, and don’t recommend it.